-The company I work for recently built a new ticket office at the base of Buttermilk Mountain in Aspen, Colorado.
-Environmentally, we killed it: argon-gas-filled windows, super-thick insulation and comprehensive air sealing, 100 percent electrification using heat pumps instead of gas boilers.
+The company I work for recently emissions, but at extraordinary cost that of Buttermilk Mountain in Aspen, Colorado.
+Environmentally, we killed it: argon-gas-filled windows, superthick insulation and comprehensive air sealing, 100 percent electrification using heat pumps instead of gas boilers.
 All within budget.